Austin Maestro: MG Maestro 1600 (1983–1984)

 Rushed into production against engineers' advice at the launch in March 1983, the original MG Maestro was under-developed.
-Its 1.6-litre R-series engine ran roughly, was difficult to start when warm, and its Weber twin carburettors could not be tuned by dealership workshops, who were used to SU carburettors.
-The R-series model was replaced in July 1984 with the short-lived S-series model which was built until October 1984 when the EFi was launched.
+Its 1.6-litre R-series engine ran roughly, was difficult to start when warm, and its Weber twin carburettors could not always be properly tuned by dealership workshops, who were used to SU carburettors.
+The R-series model was replaced in July 1984 with the short-lived S-series model, which was built until October 1984 when the EFi was launched.
 Despite the reliability issues, more than 15,000 MG Maestro 1600s were built.

 MG Maestro 2.0 EFi (1984–1991)

 After a brief interval, the MG Maestro was relaunched in October 1984 with a fuel-injected 2.0-litre O-series engine that gave considerably better performance than its predecessor.
 Handling and performance were both improved and gave Austin Rover its first serious rival for the Golf GTI and Escort XR3i.
 It had a claimed output of 115 bhp, a top speed of 115 mph and a 0-60 mph time of 8.5 seconds.
 It was also mated with a Honda PG1 gearbox for improved gearchange, in preference to the Volkswagen box as supplied to the rest of the range.